 Is a turkey too big for your holiday gathering?
 Try my Easy Roast Chicken instead.

-So.
-You've decided to roast a turkey.
-The good news is that roasting a turkey does not have to be too intimidating or difficult.
-There's many different ways to cook a whole turkey, but this method is simple, fairly hands off once you get it in the oven (no basting), and it will allow you to enjoy the day (and even prepare some delicious sides like these Garlic Mashed Potatoes).
+So you've decided to roast a turkey.
+The good news is that learning how to roast a turkey does not have to be too intimidating or difficult.
+There are many different ways to cook it, but this method is simple and fairly hands off once you get it in the oven (no basting), and it will allow you to enjoy the day and even prepare some delicious sides like these Garlic Mashed Potatoes.

 Read on, as this blog post is filled with tips to help you to roast a Thanksgiving turkey with confidence!